harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa.md

 ### Important notes

-- To enforce policies against your security tests, you must enable the feature flag `STO_DATA_OPA`.
+- To enforce security test policies against your scan results, you must enable the feature flag `STO_DATA_OPA`.
 Contact [Harness Support](mailto:support@harness.io).

 - This topic assumes that you have a basic knowledge of the following: